UtaUtaUtau/pyUtau/README.md

   <dd>Returns a deep copy of the note.</dd>

   <dt>clear_note(self)</dt>
-  <dd>Clears all note data except the essentials (lyric, length, note number/pitch, pre-utterance)</dd>
+  <dd>Clears all note data except the essentials (lyric, length, note number/pitch, pre-utterance) and some preferences (intensity and modulation).</dd>
 </dl>

 ***Setters and Getters***